-The list of lenders offering $2,000 loans is pretty small, but some good options include Citibank, Avant, Best Egg, and Prosper.
-Of those, Citibank is probably the best, offering loans of $2,000 to $50,000 and never charging an origination fee.
+You can get a $2,000 loan from lenders such as Citibank, Avant, Best Egg, and Prosper.
+The best place to get a $2,000 loan is Citibank because Citi offers personal loans of $2,000 to $50,000 and never charges an origination fee.
 Most big lenders that don’t charge origination fees have loan minimums above $2,000.

 The most important things to consider when shopping for a $2,000 loan are the APR range, origination fee, and credit score requirement.
 If you have bad credit, you may want to take out a loan from a lender with higher APRs but much lower approval requirements, like Avant.
 But if you have better credit, you can go for a loan with a higher credit score requirement and the potential for lower APRs and fees.